0remo/blog/remobertschinger.ch/content/post/installing_minimal_fedora_on_my_t480.md

 ### Installing firmware

-Because the minimal installation does not install any wireless firmware, I need to install the packages needed to create a wifi connection ourselves.
+Because the minimal installation does not install any wireless firmware, we need to install the packages needed to create a wifi connection ourselves.

 Check the current wifi status: